AFE123x/Languages-Anki-Deck/markdown/chapter3.md

 ## Moving from Bootloader to kernel

 - When the bootloader gives control to the kernel, it transfer some information:
-    - machine number: to inform the kernel to identify the type of SoC
+    - machine number: defines SoC for devices that don't support device trees
-    - details about the hardware, like size of the ram, and clock speed.
+    - details about hardware (ram size, clock speed, etc.)
-    - kernel command line: a string that controls the behavior of linux
+    - kernel command line (plain ascii string defining kernel behavior.)
-    - optional features like the location and size of the device tree and initramfs.
+    - Optionally, location of Device Tree and Initramfs.

-- You can't pass a lot of information from the bootloader, and the kernel will either have to figure it out during runtime, or the details need to be hardcoded into the kernel as **platform data**
+- The rest is figured out by the kernel during runtime.≥

 ## Device Trees

 - A device tree provides a flexible way to define the hardware components of a computer system.
 - The tree is loaded by the bootloader and passed to the kernel.
-    - The programmer can opt to bundle the device tree with the kernel image itself.

 ```cs
 /dts-v1/;